phoenixframework/phoenix/guides/routing.md

   # end
 end
 ```
-The name you gave your application will appear instead of `HelloWeb` for both the router module and controller name.
+Both the router and controller module names will be prefixed with the name you gave your application instead of `HelloWeb`.

 The first line of this module, `use HelloWeb, :router`, simply makes Phoenix router functions available in our particular router.